LadybirdBrowser/ladybird/Documentation/BuildInstructionsLadybird.md

 ### Debugging with CLion

 Ladybird should be built with debug symbols first.
-In `Meta/CMake/lagom_compile_options.cmake` remove the optimizations by changing `-O2` to `-O0`.
-For macOS also change the debug option from `-g1` to `-g` so that lldb is happy with the emitted symbols.
-In linux `-g1` can be changed to `-ggdb3` for maximum debug info.
+This can be done by adding `-DCMAKE_BUILD_TYPE=Debug` to the cmake command line, or selecting the Build Type Debug in the CLion CMake profile.

 After running Ladybird as suggested above with `./Meta/ladybird.sh run ladybird`, you can now in CLion use Run -> Attach to Process to connect.
-If debugging layouting and rendering issues, filter the listing that opens for `WebContent` and attach to that.
+If debugging layout or rendering issues, filter the listing that opens for `WebContent` and attach to that.

 Now breakpoints, stepping and variable inspection will work.